Inspections Available 7 Days A Week Serving Maryland, Washington D.C., and Virginia

 Our goal is to protect our clients’ interest by providing a thorough and detailed inspection of the property.
 Safeguarding our clients’ investment is our priority.
 We provide Residential Home Inspections, Commercial Building Inspections, Pre-Drywall Inspections, Radon Gas Testing, Air Quality, Electromagnetic Field Testing, and Mold Sampling.

-View inspection rates and scheduling availability here.
+View inspection rates and scheduling availability on our Online Scheduler.

 Home inspectors at NextDay Inspect® are licensed by the Department of Professional and Occupational Regulation (DPOR) for VA property inspections and the Department of Labor Licensing and Regulation (DLLR) for MD property inspections.